spot-next/core-next/docs/intro.md

 Copyright (c) 2018 Matthias Fuchs

-"spot next" is a registered trademark of Matthias Fuchs
+"spot next" and the "spot next" logo are a registered trademark of Matthias Fuchs